Fatteh: Yemen

 Many variations of fatteh can be found in Yemeni cuisine, this includes both sweet and savory versions.
 Fattah Tammer (فتة تمر) is a sweet version made with honey and date palm.

 Another name for fatta in Yemen is fatoot or ftut (فتوت).
 Variations of fatta called ftout and fatoot samneh are popular among Yemenite Jews, and are still made in Yemen today.

-Arabian Gulf
+Persian Gulf

 In Eastern Arabian cuisine, tharid is a popular fatteh dish, its made with meat, vegetables, and broth.